 Let’s find some beautiful place to get lost in

-Bristol Forest School is spread over two main areas; one in the 19th century pleasure gardens of Leigh Court mansion, now part of Leigh Court Farm, the second in a triangle of woodland adjacent to Leigh Court.
+Bristol Forest School originated in the 19th century pleasure gardens of Leigh Court mansion, now part of Leigh Court Farm.
 Our schools programme also runs forest school sessions and sets up outdoor learning areas off-site, including at St Peter’s C of E Primary and at Birdwell School.

 With such a long history of different uses, we’re lucky to have an incredibly diverse woodland that creates a highly stimulating experience in any season – with bamboo hideouts, flowering rhododendron and a carpet of wild garlic, our site sparks natural curiousity and fosters a genuine love of nature.
 This provides the basis for a wealth of activities from foraging to leaf art, planting seeds to collecting cones from towering trees.